sentclose/sentc-docs/docs/src/guide/README.md

 ## What is sentc

-Sentc is an end-to-end encryption sdk with user and group management.
+Sentc is an end-to-end encryption SDK with user and group management.

-End-to-end encryption can be hard to develop and hard to maintain.
+End-to-end encryption can be difficult to develop and maintain.
-Luckily there is sentc which gives you full control of your application and provides easy to use encryption in group or from user to user.
+Fortunately, Sentc gives you full control of your application and provides easy-to-use encryption for groups or between users.
-We are also provide multi device support, were an user can have multiple devices in one account, but with different login identifier and password for each device.
+We also provide multi-device support, where a user can have multiple devices under one account but with different login identifiers and passwords for each device.

 ::: tip
-Sentc can also be used with another backend like firebase or your own.
+Sentc can also be used with another backend, such as Firebase or your own.

-You can configure your app to call some functions just from the backend with your secret token.
+You can configure your app to call some functions only from the backend using your secret token.
-For backend only function call the equivalent of the function with a `prepare` or `done` prefix like: `prepareRegister()` instead of `register` and call your backend with the data of `prepareRegister` or `doneRegister()` after registration.
+For backend-only function calls, use the equivalent of the function with a `prepare` or `done` prefix, such as `prepareRegister()` instead of `register` and call your backend with the data from `prepareRegister` or `doneRegister()` after registration.

 See more at [own backend](/guide/backend-only/)
 :::

-Sentc is available for javascript in the browser at the moment, but we are working on a flutter sdk and many more.
+Sentc is currently available for JavaScript in the browser, but we are also working on a Flutter SDK and more.

 ## Quick start

 Create an account and an app.
-Use the public ap token in your sdk options.
+Use the public API token in your SDK options.

 ### Install the sdk.